iclr-blogposts/2026/_posts/2026-04-27-neural-ops-in-biology.md

 ---
 layout: distill
 title: "Beyond Black-Box Predictions: Neural Operators as a Bridge to Interpretable Governing Equations in Biology"
-description: The mathematical modeling of biological systems—such as gene regulatory networks and signaling cascades—is frequently hindered by the scarcity of time-series data and the presence of unobserved state variables.
-While deep learning offers powerful predictive capabilities, it often results in "black-box" models that lack the interpretability of mechanistic ordinary differential equations (ODEs).
-This study proposes a hybrid framework that integrates Neural Operators (NOs) with Sparse Identification of Nonlinear Dynamics (SINDy) to recover interpretable governing equations from partially observed, sparse measurements.
-Using a five-dimensional NF-κB signaling model as a case study, we demonstrate that a Fourier Neural Operator (FNO) can effectively learn the mapping from initial conditions to full solution trajectories, successfully reconstructing hidden species from as few as twenty measurement points.
-Subsequently, SINDy is applied to these operator-generated dense trajectories to identify parsimonious dynamical laws.
-Our results indicate that the FNO functions as a robust, resolution-independent surrogate, enabling symbolic discovery in regimes where classical inference is ill-posed.
-While the complexity of biological kinetics presents ongoing challenges for library design, this operator-plus-symbolic paradigm provides a scalable workflow for extracting mechanistic insights from limited experimental readouts, with promising applications in PDE-based morphogen gradients and single-cell dynamics.
+description: "This study introduces a hybrid computational framework that integrates Neural Operators with Sparse Identification of Nonlinear Dynamics (SINDy) to recover interpretable governing equations from sparse, partially observed biological data.
+Using an NF-κB signaling model, we demonstrate that Fourier Neural Operators effectively reconstruct hidden state trajectories from limited measurements, serving as a resolution-independent surrogate that enables the discovery of parsimonious dynamical laws.
+This operator-plus-symbolic paradigm offers a scalable workflow for extracting mechanistic insights from experimental readouts where classical inference methods typically fail."

 date: 2026-04-27
 future: true